Welcome, East Bear Family! We are excited for you to be part of our family and look forward to an amazing year.

 - 7 Electives (Any class he/she wants to take beyond what is listed above)

 Last semester, students were allowed a little grace with regard to completion of 4th quarter assignments due to our understanding of the obstacles to online learning in some homes.
 That grace period has ended as the District has worked diligently to ensure each student has what he/she will need to access instruction online.
 Students are required to attend virtual class meetings daily and turn in work on time to get credit for each course.
-Because we are on a Block Schedule, students will attend half of their classes on Mondays and Thursdays and the other half on Tuesdays and Fridays.
-On Wednesdays, students will attend 30-minute class sessions for all classes to review content or get help with homework.
+We will be on a block schedule every day.

 In Google Classroom, each teacher will post his/her syllabus for the quarter.
 This document will help students know the assignments that are coming up and what to prepare for each week.
 Please, review each teacher’s syllabus.